mrbid/porydrive/README.md

 It would be interesting to now train this Keras model on data collected from human input and not the simple "AutoDrive" algorithm.

+I have forked this project to it's own organisation to keep track of it's development better, in the new repositories I upload full datasets and manage the directory structure in a slightly cleaner and concise manner.
+If this is something you are interested in, the latest updates to this project in respect to Machine Learning are developed over at this git; https://github.com/PoryDrive

 If you are interested in just the game with no Auto-Drive or Neural Networks then please refer to [Release6](https://github.com/mrbid/porydrive/tree/Release6).

 ## Downloads